Mr. Streit's website has be redesigned to help students and parents better navigate each unit, lesson, and assignments.

 - Unit Question - Why does perspective matter?
 What factors can influence people’s perspectives?
 What social opportunities and problems arise from an interconnected global economy?

 - Historical Context – The Cold War, International Realignment, Contemporary Society, United States as a “Super Power”, Korean War, Vietnam War, War at Home, & Civil Rights Movement

 - Final Assessment - The Counterculture (Music) Task

 - TBD: 8th graders will be visited by two prominent lawyers, Mr. Hutchinson and Mr. Dunn, who are excited to visit and teach a lesson titled: TBD

-- TBD: Jean Mishima Visit: Learn about the Japanese Internment Camps during World War II
+- Tuesday, May 29th at 1:45-2:45: Jean Mishima Visit - Learn about the Japanese Internment Camps during World War II (Auditorium)